What is Personal Services Income (PSI) in Australia? The Complete Guide

 1. Results Test

-You pass this if:
+You pass this test if:

 • You provide your own equipment or tools